redis/redis-doc/topics/cluster-spec.md

 publish to every other node.
 The cluster will make sure that published messages are forwarded as needed.

-The current implementation will simply broadcast each published message to all other nodes, but at some point this will be optimized either using Bloom filters or other algorithms.
+The current implementation will broadcast each published message to all other nodes, but at some point this will be optimized either using Bloom filters or other algorithms.